 Ruzuku — Best for Multi-Session Workshop Programs

-Ruzuku's Zoom integration is the tightest of any course platform.
-You schedule a Zoom meeting within a lesson, students see the join button on their course page, and reminders go out automatically with timezone-adjusted times.
+Whichever mode you choose, the workflow looks the same to students: they see upcoming sessions on their course page, get automatic reminder emails with their local timezone, and join with one click.
 After the session, you upload the recording to the same lesson — so students who missed it can watch in context with the materials and discussion.

 For multi-session workshop series (like Katherine Grace Bond's 6-week writing classes or KidsWorld Online's 50+ live courses), the course structure provides a natural home for the full program.
 Students see upcoming sessions, access past recordings, and participate in between-session discussion — all in one place.
 The free plan lets you run workshops with up to 5 students, which is enough to pilot a live program.

-Pros: Native Zoom integration with one-click join, automatic timezone-adjusted reminders, in-lesson recording storage, per-lesson discussion, course structure for multi-session programs, zero transaction fees.
+Pros: Built-in browser-based video meetings (no separate Zoom account required for groups under 60), Zoom integration available when you need breakout rooms or larger groups, automatic timezone-adjusted reminders, in-lesson recording storage, per-lesson discussion, course structure for multi-session programs, zero transaction fees.

 Pricing: Free (5 students) | Core $99/mo | Pro $249/mo.
 See full pricing.